Running under FVP¶

 Build the container containing the Morello FVP model:

-cd share/fvp
+cd tuxrun/share/fvp

 make fvp-morello

-cd share/fvp
+cd tuxrun/share/fvp

 make fvp-morello RUNTIME=docker